unbit/uwsgi-docs/GridFS.rst

 Replica sets
 ************

-If you are using MonogDB/GridFS in production environments, it is very probable you are using a replica set.

-You can use replica set in your uWSGI config with this syntax:
+If you are using a replica set, you can use it in your uWSGI config with this

-<replica>server1,server2,serverN...
+syntax: <replica>server1,server2,serverN...

 .. code-block:: ini